Book Presentation by Carlos Germán van der Linde

 ¡Pa’ las que sea, parce! invites readers to analyze on the relationship between literature and society, both of which reflect violence as a product of cultural consumption.
 This perspective makes it possible to understand sicaresca not only as a literary theme but also as a social matter that is intriguing for intellectuals and for the general public.

-Join our mailing list using the box to the left to be notified of upcoming events – they’re free and open to the public!
+Join our mailing list to be notified of upcoming events – they’re free and open to the public!
 If you are a current faculty member or graduate student, please email email@example.com to be added to our faculty and graduate list serves or to let us know about an upcoming event.

 Want to link our calendar to your own Google calendar so you don’t miss any events?
 Just click the button!